nbs-system/naxsi/nxapi/README.md

     	       unique values matching regexp for "field" will then be used for whitelist generation (one whitelist per unique value).
   * `"_statics" : { "field" : "value" }` : A static value to be used at whitelist generation time.
 Does not take part in search process, only at 'output' time. ie. `"_statics" : { "id" : "0" }` is the only way to have a whitelist outputing a 'wl:0'.
-  * `"_msg" : "string" ` : a text message to help the user understanding the template purpose.
+  * `"_msg" : "string" ` : a text message to help the user understand the template purpose.
   * `"_success" : { ... }` : A dict supplied to overwrite/complete 'global' scoring rules.
   * `"_warnings" : { ... }` : A dict supplied to overwrite/complete 'global' scoring rules.

 # Understanding scoring

-Scoring mecanism :
+Scoring mechanism :
-  * Scoring mecanism is a very trivial approach, relying on 3 kinds of "scoring" expressions : _success, _warning, _deny.
+  * Scoring mechanism is a very trivial approach, relying on three kinds of "scoring" expressions : _success, _warning, _deny.
   * Whenever a _success rule is met while generating a whitelist, it will INCREASE the "score" of the whitelist by 1.
   * Whenever a _warning rule is met while generating a whitelist, it will DECREASE the "score" of the whitelist by 1.
   * Whenever a _deny rule is met while generating a whitelist, it will disable the whitelist output.

 _note:_
-In order to understand scoring mecanism, it is crucial to get the difference between a template and a rule.
+In order to understand scoring mechanism, it is crucial to tell the difference between a template and a rule.
-A template with the .json file, which can match many events.
+A template is a .json file which can match many events.
 A rule is usually a subpart of a template results.
 For example, if we have this data :

     [ {"id" : 1, "zone" : HEADERS, ip:A.A.A.A},